zeroblu3/2009Scape/README.md

 - Download and install [xampp](https://www.apachefriends.org/download.html)
 - Start the `Apache` and `MySQL` modules
 - Navigate to http://localhost/phpmyadmin/
-- Create 2 new databases named `server` and `global`
+- Create a new database called `global`
-- Import `Server/server.sql` and `Server/global.sql` into their respective databases
+- Import`Server/global.sql` into that database
   - _Refer [here](https://www.thecodedeveloper.com/import-large-sql-files-xampp/) for help importing the `.sql` files_

 ### Linux Command Line